The Strange World of Planet X (film): Release and box office

+The Strange World of Planet X was released in February 1958 in Britain.
+It was later released theatrically in the United States on July 7, 1958, double billed with The Crawling Eye.

 On its original theatrical release, it was notably unsuccessful at the box office.
 In the United States the film was distributed by Distributors Corporation of America who had a deal with a series of drive-in movie theaters and some traditional movie houses in Southeast Georgia, Southwest Georgia, coastal Georgia, the Central Savannah River Area, Central Georgia, Northeast Alabama, North Alabama, Northwest Alabama, Southeast Alabama and Northern Indiana.
 As a result the film was promoted more in those media markets and more widely distributed there.

 Critical reception

 The Monthly Film Bulletin wrote: "This piece of British science fiction is resourcefully directed, and only some badly handled process work lets the film down.
 The giant ants, spiders, worms etc are all too obviously stock micro-cinematographic material; and the spectacle of the cast running from them in terror is a trifle absurd.
 Only a most unpleasant shot of an ant feeding off a human face makes the film unsuitable for younger audiences."

 In his January 1, 1959 review in The New York Times, film critic Richard W. Nason did not mention the double feature's top-billed player, Forrest Tucker, and opined that "...The Crawling Eye and The Cosmic Monster do nothing to enhance or advance the copious genre of science fiction."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Dully acted shocker with laughable process work."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Perhaps because the hysterical levels of 1950s Cold War paranoia that swept America did not reach the same heights here, Britain never really went for big insect movies.
 However, the odd ones did slip out and here Forrest Tucker is the obligatory square-jawed imported American out to stop irradiated bugs taking over the world.
 Cheap and cheerful fun."

 In The British 'B' Film, Chibnall and McFarlane wrote: "The film's class B special effects did manage a flying saucer and a mutant spider, with French import Gaby André tangled in its giant web, but the picture hardly lived up to the publicity hype: "Unknown Terror from Outer Space!
 Giant Insects Threaten the World!
 Deadly Rays Turned Men Into Maniacs!
 Science-Fiction's Greatest Thrill!"
 The strangest world revealed here was that of British social life and gender relations."